TheMarex/ba-thesis/text/4_stabilizer.md

 Please note that this is not merely sensor noise, these are the actual values used by the simulator.
 Even when adding mean-filters to smoothen the measured torques it was not possible to extract a meaningful control signal.
 Besides the sequential impulse solver newer versions of \name{Bullet} support a solver based on the Featherstone algorithm.
-Given the scope of this thesis, integrating that solver was out of question, thus an alternative approach to stabilizing had to be found.
+Given the scope of this thesis, integrating that solver was out of question.
+Thus an alternative approach to stabilizing had to be found, but the Featherstone solver should be implemented in future work.

 ## Alternative approach {#section:alternative-approach}

 A simple heuristic, we used the controllers proposed by Kajita as inspiration and replaced the force and torque feedback with the pose error of pelvis and feet frames respectively.
-The chest controller (Equation \ref{eq:chest-dampening-roll} and \ref{eq:chest-dampening-pitch}) Kajita et. al. proposed for controlling the body posture where adapted to all control frames to provide a feedback on the pose error.
+The chest controller (Equation \ref{eq:chest-dampening-roll} and \ref{eq:chest-dampening-pitch}) Kajita et al. proposed for controlling the body posture where adapted to all control frames to provide a feedback on the pose error.

 This yields a controller that keeps the feet pose parallel to the ground, which is important when the swing foot touches the ground.